-- 1. The flyback lever spring holds the flyback lever in a negative position and will return the lever to this position after it has been moved manually. - 2.
-The end "A" of flyback lever spring being hooked to screw on flyback lever naturally holds it in place, preventing flyback lever from working up and coming out of place.
+- The flyback lever spring holds the flyback lever in a negative position and will return the lever to this position after it has been moved manually. - The end "A" of flyback lever spring being hooked to screw on flyback lever naturally holds it in place, preventing flyback lever from working up and coming out of place.

-REFERENCE: Flyback lever is Assembly 18.
+REFERENCE: Flyback lever is Assembly 24.

-At this place, I would like to remind the repairer that is is important that in removing these parts the screw-driver and tweezers be sharpened correctly and the correct size of screw-driver blade be used for each screw slot.
+At this place, I would like to remind the repairer that it is important that in removing these parts the screw-driver and tweezers be sharpened correctly and the correct size of screwdriver blade be used for each screw slot.
 This will eliminate a lot of unnecessary breakage, marring of plates or screws, and loss of parts.